-Mr. ZHOU Tao, aged 46, joined the Company in April 2010 and was appointed as the Chief Financial Officer of the Company in September 2010.
-Mr. Zhou graduated from the faculty of accountancy of Zhongnan University of Economics and Law, and holds a Master's degree in Management.
-He is an accountant, auditor and economist, and a member of The Chinese Institute of Certified Public Accountants.
-Mr. Zhou obtained the qualification of senior accountant from the Department of Human Resources and Social Security of Guangdong Province in February 2016.
+Mr. ZHOU Tao, aged 47, joined the Company in April 2010 and has been appointed as the Chief Financial Officer of the Company in September 2010.

 Mr. Zhou worked in the Personnel and Appraisal Department and Finance Department of GDH from 2001 to 2005.
-GDH is the immediate controlling shareholder of the Company.
+GDH is the indirect controlling shareholder of the Company.
 He was a director and the chief financial officer of Guangdong (International) Hotel Management Holdings Limited (which is a subsidiary of GDI) from March 2005 to February 2008, a director and the chief financial officer of the production bases of Guangdong Tannery Limited ("GDT") in Xuzhou and also a deputy chief financial officer of GDT from March 2008 to March 2010.
 GDI and GDT are subsidiaries of GDH and are listed in Hong Kong.
 He possesses extensive experience in financial management, internal audit as well as management.